In this Article

 Both heartburn and indigestion refer to symptoms that often occur after you eat.
 While indigestion is not related to stomach acid, you can experience heartburn as a symptom of indigestion.
 It is possible to experience indigestion at any point during your pregnancy, although your symptoms worsen during the advanced stages of pregnancy, from 27 weeks onwards.
 By then, your baby and womb (uterus) are bigger in size and put additional pressure on the digestive tract.

 Symptoms vary from person to person with the same condition.
-Most mothers complain of an irritating heartburn, pain, or a sense of discomfort in the stomach or chest.
+Most mothers complain of heartburn, pain, or a sense of discomfort in the stomach or chest.
 This usually happens soon after meals.
-However, there can occasionally be a delay between eating a meal and developing indigestion.
+However, there can occasionally be a delay between having a meal and developing indigestion.

 The most common symptoms of indigestion include: